aiven/devportal/docs/tutorials/clickhouse-metabase.rst

 Press on the **New** button and select **Question** from the available options.

 Metabase will ask you to pick the database and the table to run requests.
 Select **AivenForClickHouse** (or the name you gave to your database) and ``Menu Item Denorm``.
-Once data is selected you'll lend on the wizard with multiple options to shape the request.
+Once data is selected you'll use the wizard with multiple options to shape the request.

 To find old menus in the *Filter* section press on **Add filters to narrow your answer** and select the field **Dish Last Appeared**.
 Use the ``between`` function and set the year values to **1700** and **1920** (or even better - experiment and select your own values!).
 This will find only those dishes that disappeared before 1920.